-One of Mike’s favorite old school treats was that big yellow box of Raisinets.
+One of my hubby’s favorite old school treats was that big yellow box of Raisinets.
 At the movies, we’d get a large popcorn and a box of those babies and eat ourselves to a stomach ache.
 Now, even though we do indulge on occasion with traditional “treats,” I always have my brain on, trying to find ways to make them healthier.

 Now, I suppose I could have just melted a dark chocolate bar and covered the raisins that way.
 Easy, right?
 But what if there was a way to make them HEALTHIER?

 For super easy and quick recipe, I used coconut oil, Ghirardelli dark cocoa powder, liquid stevia, honey, heavy whipping cream (which could in theory be omitted), and raisins.
 That’s it.
 One of these little clusters is a great way to satiate a sweet tooth without totally pumping your body full of crap.
 Quick tip: If you use very dark cocoa powder, it may be seem bitter and you’ll need either less cocoa powder or more sweetener.
 Just keep this in mind.

 Granted they may look like little piles of stuff you’d find while walking in the woods but I promise they don’t taste that way.